Land Cruiser history Lesson

 While Toyota had been building and selling cars since 1936, it hadn’t yet emerged as a competitor in foreign markets.

-The Land Cruiser would change Toyota’s destiny forever.
+In 1954 the name Land Cruiser was coined to describe these vehicles, and this would change Toyota’s destiny forever.

 Transformation from military use to civilian use